vimc/orderly-web/docs/spec/spec.md

 `gitBranch` and `gitCommit` indicate which git version of the report should be run

-`instances` indicate which database instance sould be used.
+`instances` indicate which database instance should be used.
 Currently using only one instance is supported.

 Accepts the query parameter `timeout`, which sets the the number of seconds to wait before the job is terminated.
 The default is 3 hours (10800 seconds).